MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation: Experiments

-\textbf{Results on ACDC Dataset.}~In~Table \ref{tab:sotaACDC}, we provide the quantitative experimental results on ACDC dataset.
-Specifically, we compare the proposed MaskSAM with several leading SAM-based method(\textit{i.e.} SAM3D~\cite{bui2023sam3d}), convolution-based methods (\textit{i.e.}, R50-U-Net~\cite{ronneberger2015u} and nnUNet~\cite{isensee2019automated}) and transformer-based methods (\textit{i.e.}, TransUNet~\cite{chen2021transunet}, SwinUNet~\cite{cao2021swin}, and LeViT-UNet-384s~\cite{xu2021levit}).
+\textbf{Results on ACDC Dataset.}~In~\cref{tab:sotaACDC}, we provide the quantitative experimental results on ACDC dataset.
+Specifically, we compare the proposed MaskSAM with several leading SAM-based method(\textit{i.e.} SAM3D~\cite{bui2023sam3d}), convolution-based methods (\textit{i.e.}, nnUNet~\cite{isensee2019automated}) and transformer-based methods (\textit{i.e.}, UNETR~\cite{hatamizadeh2022unetr} and nnFormer~\cite{zhou2021nnformer}).
 The results show that the proposed MaskSAM outperforms various state-of-the-art approaches, surpassing nnFormer by $1.3\%$, $2.3\%$, $1.8\%$, and $0.8\%$ in DSC, RV dice, Myo dice, and LV dice.
-Meanwhile, our method outperforms the SAM-based methods, SAM3D, by 3\%, demonstrating the effectiveness of our method.
+Meanwhile, our method outperforms the SAM-based methods, SAM~(1 bbox), MedSAM~(1 bbox), and SAM3D, by 31\%, 7\%, 6\%, and 3\%, demonstrating the effectiveness of our method.
 In~\cref{fig:sotaACDC}, we provide qualitative results compared to several state-of-the-art methods.
 Qualitative results depicted in~\cref{fig:sotaACDC} further illustrate the model's accuracy across all labels, achieving near-perfect predictions in the challenging, highly saturated dataset.
 These outcomes affirm the efficacy of our method, as our proposed modules effectively address the limitations of SAM when adapting to medical image segmentation.